bitbronze/mateeg/README.md

 # mateeg
 MATLAB Code Written by Osama Muhammad Khalid

-Python code for reading USB Dongle adapted by DiegoGII from Cykit
+Python code for reading USB Dongle adapted by DiegoGII from Cykit.
 Cykit and related properties belong to Warren @ https://github.com/CymatiCorp/CyKit/

-A very amateur MATLAB EEG Signal processing framework for Machine Learning designed to be used to predict Directional Commands using Emotive EPOC+
+A very amateur MATLAB EEG Signal processing framework for Machine Learning designed to be used to predict Directional Commands using Emotive EPOC+.
 Developed for a senior project at QU.